 I want to buy second hand

-I hated to buy pre loved stuff until the day I got into a little second hand shop.
-I was amazed on the vintage treasures I found and became and immediate fan.
+The day I got into a little second hand shop for the first time, I was amazed on the vintage treasures I found and became and immediate fan.

 I want to protect the planet